bdd100k/bdd100k/doc/source/evaluate.rst

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on BDD100K multiple object tracking benchmark, there are two save/submit options:
+To evaluate your algorithms on BDD100K multiple object tracking benchmark, the submission must be in one of these formats:

-- A zip file or a folder that contains JSON files of each video.
+- A zip file of a folder that contains JSON files of each video.

-- A zip file or a file that contains a JSON file of the entire evaluation set.
+- A zip file of a file that contains a JSON file of the entire evaluation set.

 The JSON file for each video should contain a list of per-frame result dictionaries with the following structure:
 ::